Timecrash/AstroJS/README.md

 - User accounts, accessible via the navbar.
   - This will only save and load starmaps for that user.
   - If this thing really takes off, it'll also allow viewing of other users' saved maps.
+  - Obviously this'll require a database, so the app might have to switch to Rails.
 - AJAX searching, stars will glow or something as you type.
 - Zoom in/out functionality.